-The annual permit user fee and annual national permit fee is $144.74 as of October 1, 2019.
+The annual permit user fee and annual national permit fee is $147.89 as of October 1, 2019.
 The due date for payment of the user fee is January 31, 2020.
-See Federal Register Notice 2018-37509.
+See Federal Register 2019-25753.
 The payment is due for each permit held.
-A district permit and a national permit would necessarily require payment of $289.48.
+A district permit and a national permit would necessarily require payment of $295.78.
 Four district permits and a national permit would necessarily require payment of $739.45 for calendar year 2020 annual user fees.
-Annual user fee due dates and the associated fees are generally announced in the Federal Register annually between November and January.
+Annual user fee due dates and the associated fee amounts are generally announced in the Federal Register annually between November and January.

-Examination Fee: Each individual who intends to take the written Customs broker license examination must pay a $390 examination fee prior to taking the examination.
+Examination Fee: Each individual who intends to take the Customs broker license examination must pay a $390 examination fee prior to taking the examination.
 Examination announcements are made on this website, and payment is made through a website specified in the examination announcement.

 Pursuant to 19 CFR 111.12, each applicant for a broker license must pay a fee of $200 to defray the cost of processing the application.

 Each applicant for a broker license must pay a fingerprint check and processing fee.
 The port director will inform the applicant of the current Federal Bureau of Investigation fee for conducting fingerprint checks and the CBP fingerprint-processing fee, the total of which must be paid to CBP before processing of the application will occur.

-Permit Fee: A one-time $100 fee must accompany each initial permit application.
-This fee must be paid along with the first year's permit user fee ($144.74 in calendar year 2019).
+Permit Application Fee: A one-time $100 fee must accompany each initial permit application.
+This fee must be paid along with the first year's permit user fee ($147.89).

-Annual Permit User Fee: This user fee is payable annually in every broker district where a permit has been issued to a broker.
+Annual Permit User Fee: This user fee is payable annually in every Customs Broker District where a permit has been issued to a broker.
 Failure to pay the user fee will result in suspension and revocation of the permit.